-I don’t want to play a blame game on all teachers.
-I do believe that many teachers are doing an excellent job of shaping the minds of scholars.
-I know that in a public school, where the matric final exams are based on the same textbook countrywide, it becomes difficult to add in new skills when those skills won’t be asked in final exams.
+I don’t want to play a blame game on all teachers as I do believe that many teachers are doing an excellent job of shaping the minds of scholars.
+In a public school, where the matric final exams are based on the same textbook countrywide, it becomes difficult to add new skills when those skills won’t be asked in final exams.
 In the grander scheme of things, the entire syllabus needs to change, and that happens in government.

+If you really want to move forward with your thinking then why not take on a growth mindset?
+Find out more about how this can change your life.
 Again, I am frustrated because this is such a waste of an opportunity.
 According to the NCS, two hours per week is allocated to LO.
 One hour for physical education and the other hour for theory.
 That’s 40 hours of class time.
-Like I said, I have been out of school for six years now.
+Like I said, I’ve been out of school for six years now.
 I don’t regret my path, but there are still things that I’m only learning now that I could have learnt in those 40 hours.
 Things like changing the tyre of a car, learning how to drive, how to apply for a loan, how taxes work, how to budget, how to set up an email account or how to cook a basic meal – I still don’t know how to do half of those.

 I’ve spent most of this article looking at all the faults of the current LO syllabus.
 While it’s good to recognise the problem, it won’t help if no further steps are taken.
-If you are someone that feels similarly to me about the state of Life Orientation and felt fired up reading this article, then I say this to you.
-Use the hour you are given.
+If you feel the same way about the state of Life Orientation and got fired up reading this article, then I say this to you: use the hour you are given.
 Use it to initiate something in your class.
 Discuss this with your friends and classmates and try to find a solution to how you could be using this hour better.
 It all starts with you.